-- Describe the proposed community service facility and how it can serve individuals whose income is 60% or less of the area median income located in a qualified census tract determined by HUD. - Analyze how the community service facility will improve the quality of life for the residents and improve quality of life for individuals in the community. - Demonstrate the facility is located within the proposed tax credit property and contains appropriate access for residents and individuals from the community. - Determine there would be a demand for services and the services would be affordable to people with income at 60% or below.
+• Describe the proposed community service facility and how it can serve individuals whose income is 60% or less of the area median income located in a qualified census tract determined by HUD.

+- Analyze how the community service facility will improve the quality of life for the residents and improve quality of life for individuals in the community. - Demonstrate the facility is located within the proposed tax credit property and contains appropriate access for residents and individuals from the community. - Determine there would be a demand for services and the services would be affordable to people with income at 60% or below.

-Sample Cover Sheet for Iowa Specific Requirements
+Sample Cover Sheet for lowa Specific Requirements

+Date of last inspection and who inspected:

-Number of Households in the PMA
+Number of Households in the PMA:

 Absorption Period to reach an overall stabilization of 93% occupancy:

-Overall Capture Rate in the PMA
+Overall Capture Rate in the PMA:

-Rent Advantage
+Rent Advantage Percentages (for each unit type):

-Bedroom Size AMI% LIHTC Rent Proposed Market Rent Rent Advantage
+of Bedrooms AMI % LIHTC Proposed Rent Amount Estimated Market Rent Rent Advantage Percentage

-APPENDIX P INNOVATION SET-ASIDE - The Townhall Apartments and Community Food Market Project
+APPENDIX P INNOVATION SET-ASIDE